 Slings, carabiners and anchor material

-This means you’ll need to get either “ready-made” draws or you can buy slings of 24’’ or 48’’ and carabiners, and assemble them yourself.
+You’ll need to get either “ready-made” draws or you can buy slings of 24’’ or 48’’ and carabiners, and assemble them yourself.
 You will also need additional slings and cordelettes for building anchors and rappelling.

 A few extra safety carabiners for your anchor are useful as well.
 Some prefer to use half ropes when trad climbing because of the drag, but that’s also personal preference.